SilentCicero/ethdeploy/README.md

 Deploy your Ethereum smart-contracts to multiple environments, with a range of configurations, using lightly abstracted promisified deployment staging modules.
 The end result is an environments object, that contains all configured contract information (e.g. address, receipt, gas, abi, etc.) for each selected environment and their contracts.

+Once central purpose of this module is to deploy contracts which need to be deployed, and skip the deployment of contracts which have already been deployed with the same inputs and bytecode.

+Note, this module is highly experimental and requires more testing and research before being using on the main network.
+Use at your own risk.

 ## Installation

 ```